All clicks below will open in a new window, so that you can continue to read this page while you tour the site.

 - Read the ET Community News, announcements for educators and students about opportunities and events, and interesting stories.
 Or, if you're into using RSS/XML to quickly digest/search our news articles, read the RSS feed of news headlines and briefs.

 .
 You can also download copies of the print newsletter, with in-depth features on practical, new curriculum.
-You are welcome to submit your own article to the ET Community News if you have anything to share with our readership. - Projects
+You are welcome to submit your own article to the ET Community News if you have anything to share with our readership.
+You can also subscribe to our printed issue for free.

 - Special projects we're developing at EnergyTeachers.org.
-More than a lesson plan, these are explorations of interesting subjects in energy.
+More than a lesson plan, these are explorations of interesting subjects in energy, or special events like Green Dollhouse Challenge and resource-collections.
 On each project's detail page, there's a description, connections to our topical links-pages, and links to relevant documents.

 - Teachers' Goals (Ideas for planning your entire curriculum)